 Once the vehicle ages out of the manufacturer’s roadside assistance program, you may want to switch to an auto club or a program offered by your insurance company.

-“Ninety-five percent of the time these plans will meet your needs,” advises Blecher.
+“Ninety-five percent of the time, these plans will meet your needs,” Blecher says.